-Did you start using OmniFocus with the best of intentions, but find that it got into a state of disarray?
-We can help you get back (and stay) on track.
+Did you start using OmniFocus with the best intentions but find that it got into a state of disarray?
+We can help you get back on track and avoid future pitfalls.

-We’re here to help you unravel your OmniFocus database and get it back to a functional state.
+We’re here to help you unravel your OmniFocus database and restore it to a functional state.
 We’ll also help you establish habits that will keep OmniFocus useful and relevant so that it becomes a trusted companion as you navigate the sometimes unpredictable journey of life and work.